-University Initiated Withdrawal Policy
+University-Initiated Withdrawal Policy

-Custodian of Policy: Vice President for Enrollment Management & Student Affairs [or Dean of Students?]
+Custodian of Policy: Provost and Senior Vice President for Academic and Student Affairs

-Effective Date:
+Effective Date: December 2024

-Last Review:
+Last Review: Fall 2024

-Next Review:
+Next Review: Fall 2031

 Policy

 The University is committed to ensuring equality of educational opportunity while fostering an environment that promotes education, research, service, and the growth and safety of all members of its community.
-From time-to-time University officials may become aware of a student who presents a direct threat to the health or safety of others or poses an actual risk to their own safety or create unreasonable disruptions to other students and to campus operations.
+From time-to-time University officials may become aware of a student who presents a direct threat to the health or safety of others or poses an actual risk to their own safety or creates unreasonable disruptions to other students and to campus operations.

 In such situations, the safety and security of the University community is paramount.
 University officials may accordingly consider and implement reasonable security, and health and safety measures as appropriate.
 Additionally, the University may determine that it is necessary for the student to be involuntarily withdrawn from the University for the protection of the University community.
 Such withdrawal must be conducted according to the standards and procedures described in this policy.